Overview

 The museum is fully wheelchair‑accessible via a ramp at the main entrance, and the interior layout is compact enough for easy navigation.
 As the building is shared with the Sligo Library, visitors can also browse the library’s collection after exploring the museum.
 While there is no on‑site café, the surrounding Stephen Street area offers several cafés and eateries within a short walk.

 For those travelling by public transport, the museum lies a few minutes’ walk from the Sligo bus station and is well‑served by local taxis.
-Parking is available on the street and in nearby public car parks, though spaces can fill quickly during peak tourist periods.
+Street parking and nearby public car parks are available, though spaces can fill quickly during peak tourist periods.